patrickfrey/mewa/doc/tutorial.md

 ```

 #### Calls and Promote Calls
 Here are the functions to define calls with parameters and a return value.
-For first class scalar types we often need to look also at the 2nd argument to determine the constructor function to call.
+For first class scalar types we often also need to look at the 2nd argument to determine the constructor function to call.
 Most statically typed programming languages specify a multiplication of an interger with a floating point number as a multiplication of floating point numbers.
-If we define the operator dependent on the first argument, we have to define the call int * float as conversion of the first operand to a float followed by a float multiplication.
+If we define the operator dependent on the first argument, we have to define the call ```int * double``` as conversion of the first operand to a ```double``` followed by a ```double * double``` multiplication.
 I call these calls promote calls (promoting the first argument to the type of the second argument) in the examples.
-The integer argument is promoted to a float and then the constructor function of the float multiplication is called.
+The integer argument is promoted to a ```double``` and then the constructor function of ```double * double``` is called.
 ```Lua
 -- Constructor for a promote call (implementing int + double by promoting the first argument int to double and do a double + double to get the result) function promoteCallConstructor( call_constructor, promote_constructor)